stevus/web-browser/README.md

 ![](./keK3wDv9k2KzJA9QubFx.avif)

-To make it more concrete, consider the CSSOM tree above.
-Any text contained within the <span> tag that is placed within the body element, has a font size of 16 pixels and has red text—the font-size directive cascades down from the body to the span.
-However, if a span tag is child of a paragraph (p) tag, then its contents are not displayed.
+Every browser provides a default set of styles also known as "user agent styles".
+These styles form the initial CSSOM tree and the external, inline or embedded styles simply override these defaults.[^6]

-Also, note that the above tree is not the complete CSSOM tree and only shows the styles we decided to override in our stylesheet.
-Every browser provides a default set of styles also known as "user agent styles"—that’s what we see when we don’t provide any of our own—and our styles simply override these defaults.[^3]
+Construction of the CSSOM tree is in the critical rendering path and this process is completed very quickly, faster than a single DNS lookup.[^6]

 ### Changes in the CSSOM tree